Acetaminophen/hydrocodone: 7 things you should know

 - Experts aren't sure exactly how acetaminophen works, but suspect it blocks a specific type of cyclooxygenase (COX) enzyme, located mainly in the brain.
-Hydrocodone is metabolized to hydromorphone (the active component) which binds to specific receptors known as mu opioid receptors that block pain signals on their way to the brain.
+Hydrocodone is metabolized to hydromorphone (the active component) which binds to specific receptors known as opioid receptors that block pain signals on their way to the brain.

 - The combination is more effective than either drug alone.

 - Both drugs last for a similar length of time in the body which makes them appropriate to be given together.

 - Available in tablet and oral solution forms.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Stomach upsets including nausea, vomiting, and constipation (laxatives may be required); shortness of breath; dizziness; and low blood pressure (hydrocodone component).
 Hydrocodone may be more likely to cause constipation than other opioids such as oxycodone.

 - Excessive dosages of acetaminophen can lead to liver injury or death.
 Care must be taken not to take additional acetaminophen from other sources.